Celebrating Seniors - Lee Grant is 91, Part 1

-- In 3 different episodes of The Doctors and the Nurses between 1963-1965, Lee Grant's fellow guest stars included familiar faces Edward Asner, Joseph Campanella, and William Daniels.
+- In 3 different episodes of The Doctors and the Nurses between 1963-1965, Lee Grant’s fellow guest stars included familiar faces Edward Asner, Williams Daniels, and Joseph Campanella.

 - In the dramatic movie The Balcony (1963), Lee Grant’s co-stars were Shelley Winters, Peter Falk (Columbo), fellow blacklisted actor Jeff Corey, and Leonard Nimoy (Star Trek).
 Peter Falk and Lee Grant also guest-starred in the same episode of Ben Casey.
 Below, Shelley Winters, Peter Falk, Leonard Nimoy, and Lee Grant are featured in a clip from The Balcony.

 Lee Grant moved to California with Joey Fioretti and daughter Dinah Manoff in 1965 and they rented a home in Malibu Colony.
 Grant found steady work from mid-1965 to 1966 on Peyton Place as the hated character of Stella Chernak, who becomes romantically involved with Dr. Michael Rossi (actor Ed Nelson).
 Peyton Place star Ryan O’Neal played Rodney Harrington, on trial for Stella’s brother Joe Chernak’s murder.